fraktalcyber/k8s-security-lab/Lab-notes.md

 This is because the kubectl inside the container is using the default service account and it hasn't been given any permissions.
-The kubectl you're running from your own workstation has full administrative authority.
+The kubectl you're running from the bastion host has full administrative authority.

-Note: you shouldn't be giving special permissions to the default service account for this exact reason.
+Note: normally you shouldn't be giving special permissions to the default service account for this exact reason.
 If the attacker gains access to a container, you don't want to give them any other access to your cluster.

 But to demonstrate RBAC concepts, let's first give our Pod our own service account.
 Modify the kubectl-pod.yaml file to be the following: